End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data: Finite sample identification error bounds

-\end{enumerate} \end{thm} \begin{pf} This result follows directly by using Theorem~\ref{th:sampleCompelxitySubG} (Corollary~\ref{co:ThwithMFromData}) and (the data-dependent version of) Theorem~\ref{th:ID_A} and leveraging union bound arguments. \end{pf} While we demonstrate in Section~\ref{sec:numerics-error-bounds} that the a priori identification error bounds~\eqref{eq:prioriBoundsAll} are less tight than the data-dependent identification ones~\eqref{eq:dataBoundsAll}, they provide the possibility to bound the amount of uncertainty in the estimates before running the experiment.
+with probability at least $1-\delta$, where identification error bounds and burn-in times are specified as follows: \begin{enumerate} \item A priori identification error bounds: \item Data-dependent identification error bounds: \end{enumerate} \end{thm} \begin{pf} This result follows directly by using Theorem~\ref{th:sampleCompelxitySubG} (Corollary~\ref{co:ThwithMFromData}) and (the data-dependent version of) Theorem~\ref{th:ID_A} and leveraging union bound arguments. \end{pf} While we observe in Section~\ref{sec:numerics-error-bounds} that the a priori identification error bounds~\eqref{eq:prioriBoundsAll} are less tight than the data-dependent identification ones~\eqref{eq:dataBoundsAll}, they provide the possibility to bound the amount of uncertainty in the estimates before running the experiment.
 Further, the a priori identification error bounds provide additional insights that help to understand the difficulty in identifying the system matrices in terms of the sample complexity.
 First, we can observe that the identification of every unknown matrix scales with $\bigO(\nicefrac{1}{\sqrt{T}})$ which is the known rate of \ac{OLS} for linear systems.
 Further, the problem size influences the identification errors~\eqref{eq:prioriErrorA}-\eqref{eq:prioriErrorB0} of order $\bigO(\sqrt{n_x \log(n_u)})$, whereas the overall number of samples $T = T_0 + n_u T_i$ needs to be of order $\bigO(n_x(n_u+1))$.
-In accordance with the linear case, the failure probability enters inversely inside $\log$-terms and lastly, we observe the \ac{SNR} $\sigma_x/\sigma_x$ for the identification error bounds of $A$ and $B_i$, $\forall i \in [1, n_u]$, whereas the identification of $[B_0]_i$ lacks the dependence on $\sigma_x$.
-This is because $[B_0]_i$ enters affinely in~\eqref{eq:BiLinSys2} and is caused by choosing the normalized control inputs $u^i = e_i$, such that the denominator of the \ac{SNR} is equal to one.
+Equivalent to the linear case, the failure probability enters inversely inside $\log$-terms and lastly, we observe the \ac{SNR} $\sigma_x/\sigma_w$ for the identification error bounds of $A$ and $B_i$, $\forall i \in \mathbb{N}_{[1,n_u]}$, whereas the identification error of $[B_0]_i$ lacks the dependence on $\sigma_x$.
+This is because $[B_0]_i$ enters affinely in~\eqref{eq:BiLinSys2}, i.e., the sampling variance cannot influence the rate of identifying $[B_0]_i$.

-Equivalently, we can use the ellipsoidal, data-dependent identification error bounds to obtain the following result. \begin{thm} Consider Algorithm~\ref{algo:IDSampling} with i.\,i.\,d. collected data from the bilinear system~\eqref{eq:BiLinSys}.
-Fix a failure probability $\delta \in (0,1)$ and let $w_t \simiid\N(0, \sigma_w^2I_{n_x})$.
+Equivalently, we can use the ellipsoidal, data-dependent identification error bounds to obtain the following result. \begin{thm} Consider Algorithm~\ref{algo:IDSampling} with i.i.d.\ data collected from the bilinear system~\eqref{eq:BiLinSys}.
+Fix a failure probability $\delta \in (0,1)$ and let $w^{(\ell)} \simiid\N(0, \sigma_w^2I_{n_x})$.
 If

-then Algorithm~\ref{algo:IDSampling} results in estimates $\hat A$, $\hat B_0$, $\hat B_1$, $\dots$, $\hat B_{n_u}$ that satisfy
+then Algorithm~\ref{algo:IDSampling} results in estimates $\hat{A}$, $\hat{B}_0$, $\hat{B}_1$, $\dots$, $\hat{B}_{n_u}$ that satisfy